Fowl95/fowl-blog/content/blog/beware-of-becoming-tired-of-learning.md

 During our school years, we are told to optimize our time, to follow the homework relentlessly or we will be punished - please do not take this as endorsement for the *school is slavery* movement, I do not agree with them nor do I want to express my support for them.
 What I am saying is that there is a large margin to improve the schooling experience, not that I want to destroy the system.

 Back on track.
 School is the first place where we tried to optimize our life, judging our progression and failings with marks.
+Fun fact: school is not optimized.
+School is the most inefficient system after your small town's political scene.

+## Worship a Product

+We are subtly told that grades are who we are, that the metrics are the end, the product we ought to relentlessly pursue.

+Well, there are metrics that are really important in life.
+No one should mistake my article as a "aha!
+I will beat the system by committing to sloth."
+The problem is that we are mostly faced with vanity metrics in school.

+Sleep, depth of exploration, enjoyment while solving a problem.
+There are things we should bait into our lives and they *should* be our aim.
+For an aimless life is worse than spending your entire existence in high school.

+The product approach steers us towards *rate of* *completion*, *grades.*